intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Convolution-Layers.md

                    (eg. L1 or L2 regularization), applied to the input weights matrices.
 * `bRegularizer` instance of [[Regularizer]] applied to the bias.
+* `memoryOptim` whether run in a memory optimization way which will sacrifice some performance.

 **Scala example:**
 ```scala
 val layer = VolumetricConvolution(2, 3, 2, 2, 2, dT=1, dW=1, dH=1,